2030 Fleischmann Road

 Our skilled physicans understand the profound difference even a small change on the outside can make on the inside.
 They are dedicated to providing high-quality care in a supportive, compassionate setting.

-If your goal is to achieve a narrower or flatter abdomen, please call our Southeastern Plastic Surgery, P.A., office at (850) 219-2000 or contact our cosmetic coordinator today for a private consultation with our Southeastern Plastic Surgery, P.A., physicians Dr. Ben Kirbo, Dr. Laurence Rosenberg and Dr. Chris DeRosier.Back to Top
+If your goal is to achieve a narrower or flatter abdomen, please call our Southeastern Plastic Surgery, P.A., office at (850) 219-2000 or contact our cosmetic coordinator today for a private consultation with our Southeastern Plastic Surgery, P.A., board-certified plastic surgeons Dr. Ben Kirbo, Dr. Laurence Rosenberg, and Dr. Chris DeRosier.Back to Top